songhengyang/face_landmark_factory/README.md

 - ./data_generate/from_pts_to_json_box_image.py

-    This tool reads files of annotation data in pts format, calculates the dimensions of the generated facial box, and then records the dimentions of facial box and the facial annotation data into the files facial box dimention and the face annotation file in json format.
+    This tool reads files of annotation data in pts format, calculates the dimensions of the generated facial box, and then records the dimentions of facial box and the facial annotation data into the files of facial box dimention and the files of facial landmark in json format.

-    Parameter Description:
+Parameter Description

-    INPUT_LIST, which stores a directory listing of pts annotation files,
+INPUT_LIST, the list of directories storing pts annotation files, such as:

-    Such as: INPUT_LIST = ["../data/out"]
+    INPUT_LIST = ["../data/out"]

-    OUTPUT_DIR, converted to the path of the face box position data file and the face label data file in json format,
+OUTPUT_DIR, the directory storing files of the facial box dimentions and the files of facial landmarks in json format,

     Such as: OUTPUT_DIR = "../data/json"